MathGL92/mathgl92/README.md

 When I am not coding, I love hiking :running:, traveling :earth_africa: and good food/wine :wine_glass:.

-I am now working as a Teacher Assitant in [Le Wagon Melbourne](https://www.lewagon.com/melbourne).
+I am now working as a Software Engineer at TallyGroup and as a Teacher Assistant in [Le Wagon Melbourne](https://www.lewagon.com/melbourne).
-I am also looking for opportunities as a Junior Software Developer, within a team that builds great tech products and with a strong positive social impact.

 ##### How to reach me 📫